faezezps/Deep-Learning/Facial Key Point Detection/README.md

 ### ***Loss Function***
 Choosing the right loss function is one of the most important decisions in these models.
 As the points are some float numbers, the task is a kind of regression problem.
-Two different regression losses %can be used in this regard. has been used in this regard.
+Two different regression losses have been used in this regard.
 However, the results were not acceptable as the models were too weak.
 Therefore, I tried to check which loss has been used in other works.
-According to a paper \cite{longpre2016facial} which has been published in Stamford, the loss function should be as follow:
+According to a paper \cite{longpre2016facial} which has been published in Stanford, the loss function should be as follow:

 ![slide1](fc.png)